 The clothing must be clean, dry, and in usable condition.
 If they have stains or rips in them, please throw the item away with your trash.
 Also acceptable are pairs of shoes, purses, curtains, sheets, bedspreads, blankets, towels, and pillowcases.
 These articles should be placed in a clear plastic bag.
 All articles shall be free from any wetness, moisture, grease, mold, solvents, or food waste.
 Unacceptable items in this category include: Carpets and pillows.

-Phone books and Paperback books are accepted for recycling.
+Phone books are accepted for recycling.